 Select the Express Connect circuit.

-Select Express Connect circuit 1.
+In this example, select Express Connect circuit 1.

 Description

-Enter a description for the route.
+Enter a description for the route entry.

 Repeat the preceding steps to create VBR2 for Express Connect circuit 2 and configure a route on VBR2 that points to the on-premises data center.